mitoteam/mtsaver/README.md

 ## Basic idea

-Lets assume we have huge enoughs working directory (~12 Gb) we want to backup periodically (for example _daily_).
+Lets assume we have huge enough working directory (~12 Gb) we want to backup periodically (for example _daily_).
 And we want to have history of its changes (for example to be able to restore some file deleted forty two backups ago).
 Lets assume we want to keep history for _180 days_.

 Day by day we work with very small amount of files: some new documents added, rarely some old ones are edited, even more rarely something being deleted.